xtLiu2017/MCM_paper/README.md

-# MCM_paper
+# Multi-compartment Model manuscript

 Author: Xiaotong Liu (liux4215@umn.edu)

 This folder ('/MCM_paper') contains my work on the project of MCM manuscript.
 It also contains the code and data for my PhD thesis and defense presentation.

-The data files (* .Rdata * , .txt, etc) are all saved in the sub-folder '/MCM_paper/data'.
+The data files (*.Rdata* , .txt, etc) are all saved in the sub-folder '/MCM_paper/data'.
 The scripts obtain data from that directory.

 I specifically focus on organizing the scripts for figures in this folder: